billwear/billwear.github.io/02-building-a-stub-for-calendar.md

 # Step 2: Architecture and the Stub Program

-Every enduring piece of software begins not with a sprawling codebase, but with a structural skeleton.
-In professional software engineering, we call this a **stub program**.

-A stub program maps out the application's logical flow and defines the critical interface boundaries (APIs) before I commit to writing the underlying business logic.
-For my upgraded calendar utility, this approach should help to make sure that my  resource lifecycle management (allocations, file handles, and error conditions) is rock-solid from day one.
+Decent software begins with a stub.
+This one's no different.
+I want to set up the logical flow before writing the "business" logic.
+Helps me run rock-solid from day one.

 ---

 ## 1. Architectural Blueprint

-Before writing the code, I need to understand the logical flow of data through the tool.
-The application follows a linear, predictable lifecycle: initialization, stream processing, parsing, and cleanup.
+Before bending code, I need to understand how data flows through the tool.
+This one feels like a linear, predictable lifecycle: initialization, stream processing, parsing, and cleanup.

 By isolating the line-parsing logic into a discrete predicate function, I can decouple data extraction from I/O operations, adhering to the principle of single responsibility (aka, keep it simple).